Our workforce is comprised of housing specialists, community planners, local government specialists, and housing finance/development experts.

 Bill earned his undergraduate degree in Political Science from Gannon University and his Master’s Degree in Urban and Regional Planning from the Graduate School of Public and International Affairs at the University of Pittsburgh.

-Marjorie received her Masters Degree in Urban and Regional Planning from the University of Pittsburgh.
-She is a member of the American Planning Association and the Pennsylvania Planning Association.
+Marjorie received her Master’s Degree in Urban and Regional Planning from the University of Pittsburgh.
+She is a member of the American Planning Association, Pennsylvania Planning Association, and the National Association for County Community & Economic Development.

 Laura joined M&L in 2010 after spending nine years as the Administrator of Operations for the Adams County Housing Authority and its two affiliated non-profits.
 She earned a Financing degree from Villa Julie College and continued her education with Paralegal studies.
 Laura is well-versed in all facets of affordable housing including the creation of non-profit entities, development, and compliance monitoring.